For candidates attending the national police promotion framework (NPPF) sergeants’ or inspectors’ examinations in 2024.

 For further guidance on this issue, candidates should regularly check our website or consult their force examinations officer during their preparation period.
 Candidates should not contact the College of Policing exams team directly with queries.

-If an area of the syllabus is repealed or changed and not tested upon in the examination, there is still an expectation that candidates will ensure they are familiar with the new legislation for their own professional development.
+If an area of the syllabus is repealed or changed and not tested on in the examination, there is still an expectation that candidates will ensure they are familiar with the new legislation for their own professional development.
 To avoid any gaps in knowledge, forces and agencies should ensure that candidates are familiar with new areas of relevant legislation that are not tested in the examination.

 Examination development